RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

  - Cloud SQL is well suited for **regional applications** that do not need to store more than **30 TB** of data in a single instance.
  - Automatic replication,Managed backups.
  - It facilitates **Vertical** & **Horizontal** Scaling.

+   **Cloud SQL Proxy**, which provides secure access to Second Generation instances without having to create allow lists or to configure SSL.
+The proxy manages **authentication and automatically encrypts data**.
  - Cloud SQL is similar to **Amazon RDS**.

  ### Read Replicas:-